mimiyin/designing-for-education/2015-syllabus.md

 - <b>Model</b> Why is the sky blue?
 - <b>Discuss</b> Design Problem v.
 Technical Problem v.
 Business Problem v.
 Institutional/Cultural/Behavioral Problem

-<b> Week 3 Design Practice:</b> Framing research questions and Finding your target user.
+<b> Week 3 Design Practice:</b> Framing research questions.
+Framing the problem.
+Finding your target user.
+   - How do you define the problem?
+   - How do you find your target user?
-   - What do you need to know about your problem area to design for it?
+   - What do you need to know about your interest area to design for it?
    - What do you need to know about your target user to design for them?

 <b> Week 3 Design Practice:</b> Self-experimentation.
 Teach a lesson using the pedagogical approach you've chosen to research.